-Applications to the universities in Cote d’Ivoire and Togo are now OPEN, with a deadline for submission by 23 September 2022 at 18.00 WAT.
+Applications to universities in Nigeria, Senegal and Cape Verde are now OPEN, from 11 November until 29 November 2022 at 18.00 WAT.

 Scholarship opportunities per institution will be advertised based on available start dates.